Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Hôtel Du Cap

 Many believe the Hôtel du Cap to be the most sought-after summer retreat in the world, and our clients would agree.
-Yes, the Hotel du Cap is expensive, pretentious, home to global celebrities/jet-setters, AND, we feel, among the most beautiful hotels we have stayed anywhere in the world!
-Despite the Euro 55 cost of a cheeseburger at the Eden Roc pool grill; our Lynch family has fond memories of our last stay here.
+Yes, the Hotel du Cap is expensive, pretentious, home to global celebrities/jet-setters, and among the most beautiful hotels we have stayed anywhere in the world!
+Despite the 55 Euro cost of a cheeseburger at the Eden Roc pool grill; our Lynch family has fond memories of our last stay here.
 Located in Antibes, Hotel du Cap is 45 minutes to an hour away from St. Jean Cap Ferrat, which is just on the other side of Nice.
 The reputation of Hôtel du Cap is maintained in part because of its idyllic location but perhaps, more significantly, due to its reputation for high-touch, understated service.
 Owner/proprietress Maya Oetker personally decorates each of the 118 rooms and has maintained a level of excellence that is unimaginable, even by 5-star luxury hotel standards.

 Please note brief observations from our last family stay: